aarontrowbridge/QuIPS/README.md

 ]
 ```

-Once we have our *quip* specified, we need to compile it into a Quantum Circuit, for QVM to work with.
+Once we have our *quip* specified, we need to compile it, and the number of qubits we want to work with, into a Quantum Circuit, for our QVM to work with.
 Here we will just run the quantum computer and that looks like this.

 ```julia
 QC = QCircuit(quip, 2)